hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

   and add your conenction details to `.conf` file used by `wpa_supplicant` (usually `wpa_supplicant.conf`).
 See [Wifi setup at boot](./wifi-setup.md) for some hints.
 * Insert the SD card into one of the Pi's, power it up and ssh into it.
 * Setup your locale, timezone, and other settings as required.
+* *(Recommended)* Switch to `systemd-networkd` for network management.
+The rest of this document assumes that `systemd-networkd`, and hence `systemd`, is being used.
+You can use the script in `scripts/switch-to-systemd-networkd.sh` on Raspbian.
+This will configure both ethernet and wifi as DHCP initially.
+That will be changed later.
 * *(Optional)* Install git and clone this repository using `git clone`

 ### Installing Open MPI: